A Shared Restoration Vision for Onetahua

 Landscape-scale pest control

 Pest Free Onetahua is a partnership between Tasman Environmental Trust and Manawhenua ki Mohua, working across Farewell Spit and Pūponga Farm Park to reduce pests.
 Our team is targeting possums, pigs, hares, stoats, rats, and feral cats.
-A major milestone was reached in 2024, when pigs were successfully eradicated from the spit.

 • A high-density bait station network on a 100 m x 100 m grid across the entire spit